Tovino Thomas: Personal life

-Initiatives

-Tovino Thomas was a part of the handball team at Don Bosco High School, Irinjalakuda during his high school years.
-As a part of the team, he has participated in junior and sub-junior levels.
-He was also the team captain at Don Bosco High School, Irinjalakuda.
-Tovino had also competed at district and state levels representing Thrissur during his years when he was active at handball.

-Currently, Tovino is active alongside former members of the team to develop the sport in Kerala and is honored as the goodwill ambassador by Kerala Handball Association.
+Philanthropy

 In 2021, Tovino is announced as the ambassador of the Samoohika Sannadhasena, the community volunteer program launched by the Government of Kerala.
 The community volunteer program was launched to tackle natural disasters by imparting training to volunteers and provide aid to the public in times of crisis.
 Pinarayi Vijayan, Chief Minister of Kerala appreciated Tovino's involvement in flood relief activities and noted that his presence will influence the youth to join in the community volunteer program.